 Learning Plans - Editing a Word template

-If you have a template, already in use in your school, that you want to use, it may still be worth reviewing the following instruction on downloading the default template.
+If you have a template, already in use in your school, that you want to use, it may still be worth reviewing the following instruction on downloading the General template.
 Starting from scratch may require some additional work to ensure the correct Styles are present in the Word document, so the quickest solution might be to alter the default template to match your own.

 If you want to use your own Word document, skip to Editing the template in Word.